leungjch/namegen-markov-rnn/README.md

 # Creature Name Generation Methods

-Implemented in Javascript for a creature generation aspect of a [larger project.](https://github.com/leungjch/gotta-task-em-all)
+Implemented in Javascript as part of a creature generation aspect of a [Pokemon-inspired productivity app.](https://github.com/leungjch/gotta-task-em-all)

 ## Markov Chains

 ### Motivation

 It's apparent that letters of words in the English language are somewhat interdependent.
 If you had to guess what the next letter of a word starting with "W" would be, it'd be a vowel like "a", "e", "i", "o", or "u", and not a consonant like "t" or "m".
 We can capture this intuition in the form of a first-order Markov chain, which gives us the probabilities of a next letter occurring given a current letter (e.g. when we have the letter "l", we have 50% probability of a "o" next, 20% probability of "a", 0% probability of "z", etc).
+[This website gives a great explanation as to how a Markov Chain works.](https://setosa.io/ev/markov-chains/)

 ### Implementation